US businesses boost hiring despite the shutdown

 They note that job gains of recent months, combined with modest increases in pay, could encourage more spending in coming months.
 Growing demand for homes should support construction.
 Auto sales are likely to stay strong because many Americans are buying cars after putting off big purchases since the recession struck nearly six years ago.

-And with the nationwide average for gasoline at $3.21 — the lowest since December 2011 — consumers have a little more money to spend.
+And with the nationwide average for gasoline at $3.21 a gallon (3.8 liters) — the lowest since December 2011 — consumers have a little more money to spend.

 Job growth is a major factor for the Federal Reserve in deciding when to reduce its economic stimulus.
 The Fed has been buying bonds to keep long-term interest rates low and encourage borrowing and spending.

-The Dow Jones industrial average surged 167 points to close at a record high Friday after the jobs report came out.
+The Dow Jones industrial average surged 167 points, or 1.1 percent, to close at a record high Friday after the jobs report came out.

 But the yield on the 10-year Treasury note climbed to 2.75 percent from 2.60 percent late Thursday, indicating some investors are worried the Fed might pull back on its bond-buying soon.